MiroslavKolosnjaji/AutoPartsEstoreSystem/README.md

 AutoPartsEstoreSystem is a web application aimed at providing a platform for ordering automobile parts for various makes and models.
 The application serves as an online store where users can browse, search, and purchase car parts.
 The main functionality includes a search system based on selecting the brand, model, and engine type of the vehicle to narrow down the parts selection.
-Users can add items to their shopping cart, view details of selected parts, and proceed to checkout.
+Users can add items to their shopping purchaseOrder, view details of selected parts, and proceed to checkout.

 ## Key Features:

 Brand, model, and engine-based part search system
-Part group selection to refine search results (e.g., braking system, engine components) Shopping cart functionality for adding and managing selected items User registration and login system
+Part group selection to refine search results (e.g., braking system, engine components) Shopping purchaseOrder functionality for adding and managing selected items User registration and login system
 Secure checkout process with various payment methods